Skip to Content

 Putting It All Together

-- On a floured surface, roll the chilled dough into a 10 inch x 14 inch rectangle.
+3. On a floured surface, roll the chilled dough into a 10-inch x 14-inch rectangle.
 Use a knife or pizza cutter to make the outer edges even.

-- Cut the dough lengthwise into three strips, roughtly 3.5 inches x 14 inches.
+4. Cut the dough lengthwise into three strips, roughly 3.5 inches x 14 inches.

-- Carefully fold each edge of dough over top of the fig paste, making a log.
+6. Carefully fold each edge of dough over the top of the fig paste, making a log.
 Press the top to seal the dough slightly.

-- Place the logs, seam side down, onto your linked baking sheet, spacing them about 2 inches apart.
+7. Place the logs, seam side down, onto your lined baking sheet, spacing them about 2 inches apart.

-- Bake the cookies for 17-20 minutes, until the logs feel dry and slightly firm when touched.
-Remove the cookies from oven and cut each log into 8-9 cookies while they are still warm.
+8. Bake the cookies for 17-20 minutes, until the logs feel dry and slightly firm when touched.
+Remove the cookies from the oven and cut each log into 8-9 cookies while they are still warm.

 Notes

-If you want to make your filling with fresh figs, this is your filling recipe:
+If you want to make your filling with fresh figs, hop on over to our Fresh Fig Newton recipe.

 Nutrition Information: